 Stay the course for only a couple of miles and along the way the farm land and sheep disappear and turn into more of a black sandy beach.
 That’s when you know for sure that you’re going in the right direction.
 Look for the tire tracks indicating others have been there before you and perhaps you can follow those tracks as your guide, but any way you look at it, you’ll feel like you’re on another planet and you’re the last person alive.

 The wind was incredibly still, it was eerily quiet, and it was if color was removed entirely from the landscape, but for shades of gray and black.
 Finally, I was able to spot the wreckage in the distance and didn’t feel completely hopeless.
 While you’re there, take in the views from the beach as they are pretty amazing.

-TSG Tip: In the winter and in bad weather you’ll definitely want a 4×4 vehicle, but if you’re daring enough in any other weather condition, you can make it in a regular vehicle.
+TSG Tip: In the winter and in bad weather you’ll definitely want a 4×4 vehicle like this k30 for sale – in hindsight I wish I bought an old 4×4 just so I could have had a little fun on the open dirt and gravel, but if you’re daring enough in any other weather condition, you can make it in a regular vehicle.
 But be warned that you probably should consider yourself a good driver who is strong enough to push your car out should it get stuck as black sand can be unforgiving.